 Single Sign-On for the Library Catalog

 Single-sign on (SSO) is now available for the library catalog!
-The Systems Department has been working closing with our library software vendor and the USF ITS Department to implement SSO for the library interfaces.
+The Systems Department has been working closely with our library software vendor and the USF ITS Department to implement SSO for the library interfaces.
 What this means for our students, faculty, and staff is that when you log in to your library account to view the items you have checked out or to place a request, you will not be required to enter your credentials again as you navigate to other systems that use the USF SSO, such as myUSF and your university email account.
 This works the same way if you first go to myUSF and then navigate to the library catalog.
 Adding the catalog to the USF SSO system will help provide a more seamless experience for the USF community as they navigate between the web interfaces they use on a daily basis.

 Streamlining Communication with the University Community